ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 The D2 extract anonymises the names of individuals, however extra care should be taken to check other fields in the grant data, such as **Title**, **Description** and **Recipient Org:Description**, as well as Beneficiary fields, to ensure that this information, on its own or when combined, cannot be used to identify the individual concerned.

 If you take further steps to anonymise or remove potentially identifying data make a note of the changes you make, and ensure these checks and steps are taken each time you publish new data.

+See the guidance on [data protection](../../guidance/data-protection/) to consider the implications for your organisation of sharing open grants data.

 ### Anonymising donor names in programme titles.
 If programme titles include the names of donors the D2 360Giving extract has been developed to allow the names to be redacted.
 There is further guidance below about how to set programme names as ‘undisclosed’.